 A provisional outline job plan is included, but is subject to modification.
 The individual job plan and detailed timetable will be discussed with the successful candidate.
 Special interests will be accommodated where they are compatible with service requirements.
-All subspecialty interests will be considered except hepatology and ERCP in the Eastern services (RD&E base).

-It is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually or earlier, if necessary.
+All subspecialty interests will be considered and it is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually or earlier, if necessary.